ashyfox/arknights_ost_downloader/README.md

 - Fix the tool use on Windows will be false because the album name have the space in the last
 - Add the delay in every download active
 - Add the User Agent to avoid the Program identify is a crawler
-- Add the choice to choose which the format of song
+- Add the choice to choose which the format of song or download all for flac and mp3

 ### Falsed to accomplish